 If you have your blog on your existing domain you should be able to track the performance within your existing Google Analytics account.

 We have written before about why bounce rate is important but here’s how it effects a blog.
-If your blog posts have a significantly higher bounce rate than the rest of your website, it could mean a number of things:
+Google Analytics has now changed their reporting to focus on engagement rate, instead of bounce rate.
+If your blog posts have a lower engagement rate than the rest of your website, it could mean a number of things:

 - Your page has ranked highly in Google and you’re getting a lot of traffic, not all of which might be relevant to the business.